micahthenetsecguy/mock-multisite-network/README.md

 I went with a pretty standard setup for this lab.
 I made this a global build because I work globally for my current job.

+**Cisco 3560 Multi-Layer Switches (Core)**: I decided to use these because (in this instance) layer 3 switches are superior to layer 2 switches.
+They have built-in "brains" that allow me to handle all the traffic moving between my internal VLANs right on the switches at lightning speed.
+It also lets me run HSRP, which is just a fancy way of saying that if one core switch dies, the other one instantly takes over without users losing internet.
+It just adds some redundancy to ease the minds of the plant/site/office etc. <br><br>
+**Cisco 2911 Router (Edge)**:  Since the 3560 switches are doing all the heavy lifting for the internal traffic, this router can just sit at the door and do edge work.
+I use it strictly to talk to the branch office via OSPF, translate internal IPs to the internet using NAT, and block bad traffic using ACL security rules.<br><br>
+**Cisco 2911 Router (Branch Edge)**: The one is just the gatekeeper for the remote office.
+It handles the local branch users and routes their traffic back to Headquarters over the WAN link.

 ## Cost-Benefit Analysis:
 I feel like this is worth mentioning.
 I chose the ISR 4321s for many reasons, which I have expanded upon below, but it does come with a much higher initial expenditure than the 2911s.